-Forget expensive face creams, eating the right food can give you better skin.
+Forget expensive face creams, eating the right food like these super foods can give you better skin.
 From grass-fed beef to pomegranate, we tell you what to eat to look great.

 Coconut is certainly the food of the moment, and the oil helps keep skin smooth and lifted.
 Coconut oil has natural anti-fungal properties that help balance skin.
 Great if your skin is dehydrated or needs a pep-up.